-- D. Season.
-Begins on week #35 and ends with the state tournament. - E. Invitational Tournaments. - 1.
-A varsity team may participate in two invitational tournaments. - 2.
+D. Season.
+Begins on week #35 and ends with the school's failure to advance to the next level of competition for a state championship..

+E. Invitational Tournaments.

+- 1. A varsity team may participate in two invitational tournaments. - 2.
 Middle schools that have a separate AAA membership may play in one tournament that does not count against the total number of allowable tournaments for a junior high.